imrajdas/imrajdas/README.md

 # Raj Babu Das  👋

-Raj is a highly experienced Staff Software Engineer working for a successful Unicorn Startup.
-He has a proven track record of excellence, having completed **Google Summer of Code** ([Prometheus](https://github.com/prometheus/test-infra)) and **Linux Foundation Mentorship Programme** ([Keptn](https://github.com/keptn-contrib/prometheus-service)) as a mentee and is currently a maintainer of [LitmusChaos](https://github.com/litmuschaos/litmus).
-In addition to this, he is an active contributor to other CNCF projects such as [Kyverno](https://github.com/kyverno/kyverno) and [SigNoz](https://github.com/signoz/signoz).
+Raj is an accomplished Staff Software Engineer with over 5+ of experience, making significant strides at a leading Unicorn Startup.
+His journey in the tech industry is marked by a series of noteworthy contributions.
+He has actively contributed to prominent projects like [Prometheus](https://github.com/prometheus/test-infra) during the Google Summer of Code and [Keptn](https://github.com/keptn-contrib/prometheus-service as part of the Linux Foundation Mentorship Programme.
+Additionally, Raj plays a crucial role as a current maintainer of [LitmusChaos](https://github.com/litmuschaos/litmus), underlining his deep commitment to open-source projects.

-Raj is a developer by day & SRE at night - he loves to build resilient systems.
-An advocate of cloud-native best practices, he has spoken at several meetups in and around Bangalore
+Raj's contributions also extend to other CNCF projects, where he is an active contributor to [Kyverno](https://github.com/kyverno/kyverno) and [SigNoz](https://github.com/signoz/signoz).
+Balancing roles as a developer by day and SRE by night, he is passionate about building resilient systems and fervently advocates for cloud-native best practices.
+Raj has shared his expertise at various international conferences, including KubeCon, engaging with the global tech community.

-His technical contributions towards **Linux Foundation**: <a href="https://openprofile.dev/profile/rajdas98">https://openprofile.dev/profile/rajdas98</a>
+For a detailed overview of his technical contributions to the Linux Foundation and his professional journey, visit his profile at [OpenProfile](https://openprofile.dev/profile/rajdas98).

 --x--